uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 The Scene has a floor plane and a complete XR rig.

-- Press play to make sure the scene plays without any issues and you can move around.
+- Press play to make sure the scene plays without any issues and you can move around in the simulator.

 You may notice that this rig doesn't have the helper labels, if you need these you can swap the **Complete XR Origin Set Up** for the **Complete XR Origin Set Up Variant** found in **Assets > VRTemplateAssets > Prefabs > Setup**